nikolaicholakov25/SOFTUNI-React-Exam/README.md

 The Reservation page shows all the films you have reserved a seat for.

+You can like and then dislike a movie and you can reserve a seat and then delete reservation.

 ### Error Handling

 The Error handling is visible when an user makes a mistake trying to: